emholmes/readme-generator-node-challenge/README.md

   ## Tests
   To run tests, use the following command:

-    npm run test

   ## Questions
-  If you have any questions about the repo, create a new issue and add the label "question" or contact me directly at [e.holmes09@yahoo.com](mailto:e.holmes09@yahoo.com).
+  If you have any questions about the repo, create a new issue and add the label "question" or contact me directly at [](mailto:).

-  View more of my work on GitHub: [emholmes](https://github.com/emholmes).
+  View more of my work on GitHub: [](https://github.com/).